About SCARS

 There is only one 'First Canal of the Industrial Revolution' - the Sankey Canal, which had been allowed to fall into a severely neglected state by the 1970’s.
 The Society intends to ensure that the canal’s primacy is fully acknowledged, and that funds are found to return it to full navigation.

-The Sankey Canal Restoration Society (SCARS) was formed in 1985, with the help and encouragement of the St Helens Groundwork Trust.
+The Sankey Canal Restoration Society (SCRS) was formed in 1985, with the help and encouragement of the St Helens Groundwork Trust.
 The principal aim of the Society is to achieve full restoration of the canal.
 To this end, the Society actively publicises and promotes the cause of the canal, particularly in the three boroughs through which it runs – Halton (Widnes), Warrington, and St Helens.

-Since SCARS was formed, St Helens Metropolitan Borough Council has been moved to gain extensive funds for work on the canal within its boundaries.
+Since SCRS was formed, St Helens Metropolitan Borough Council has been moved to gain extensive funds for work on the canal within its boundaries.
 The most spectacular work involved the restoration of the New Double Locks.
 Being connected to the network of restoration societies paid off here, in that the Callis Mill works of the Rochdale Canal Society supplied the gates at a fraction of the quoted commercial price.
 If we hadn’t been able to tell the local Council about Callis Mill, the Locks would probably have been restored with solid barriers rather than gates.

 The Society supplements and supports the work the three boroughs carry out themselves, particularly through their respective leisure services, covering the canal's length.
 In turn, the boroughs have positive policies towards the canal and its restoration.